-Ronaldo returned from his three-game Liga ban with a splash and linked up superbly with both the Welsh winger and the French forward to set up a memorable victory at Schalke."We have built the house," Carlo Ancelotti said.
-"Now we have to decorate it."
+Ronaldo returned from his three-game Liga ban with a splash and linked up superbly with both the Welsh winger and the French forward to set up a memorable victory at Schalke.

 The Italian coach was referring to the firm foundations laid at Real Madrid since he took over from Jose Mourinho in the summer.
 And on Tuesday night, three artists added expression to efficiency to make Madrid marvel in its quest for the prize they once called its own.